UCI-GDIM32-W25/in-class-activities-zmcdonne/README.md

 In your Devlog, write down notes for your answers for all 3 scenarios.

 ## Activity 4
-Attendance: Isabel, Kristin and me
+Attendance: Isabel Rose Matsuno, Kristian Zhang and me

 [Link to Activity proposal draft document](https://github.com/UCI-GDIM32-W25/HW4/commit/3bf2f2fd0fa8949973508d488709813908af0884)